Everyone knows that Power Floats

 - In the sequel, the Hoverdynes make a comeback with some support from walkers.
 The alien Virons also have Centruroids, which are, effectively, Hoverdynes.

 - Earth 2150.
-Seriously, just take control of the Lunar Corporation and trust us, its army's nothing but hover tanks.
+The Lunar Corporation.
+Seriously, just take control of its forces and trust us, its army's nothing but hover tanks.

 - The expansion pack gives them some tracked vehicles, playing this trope straight in that they're more mobile bunkers versus their usual swift and fragile hovering ones.

-- The PAC from Battlefield 2142 had hover tanks.
-They were no less durable than their traditional EU counterparts, but they traded the turret in for the very useful ability to strafe.
+- The Pan-Asian Coalition of Battlefield 2142 fields Type 32 Nekomata hover tanks.
+They were no less durable than the more traditional European Union A-8 Tiger tanks, but they traded the turret in for the very useful ability to strafe.

 - Command & Conquer series

-- In Command & Conquer: Tiberian Sun the Global Defense Initiative got hovering MLRSes.
-They were fast and able to easily traverse terrain, including skimming over water, but had light armor and were grounded during Ion Storms.
-And in the next game...
-GDI went back to treads, ditching both mechas and hover propulsion (with the exception of Juggernauts, which they still use for artillery purposes).
+- In Command & Conquer: Tiberian Sun the Global Defense Initiative fields Hover MLRSes.
+They were fast and able to easily traverse any reasonably flat terrain, including water, but had light armor and were grounded during Ion Storms.
+And in the next game, Tiberium Wars...
+GDI went back to treads, ditching a lot of the bleeding edge propulsion technology they were formerly known for.

-- Scrin vehicles don't have wheels, so either hover or walk.
+- The Scrin vehicles don't have wheels, so either hover or walk.
+The Seeker and Devourer are designated as tanks.

-- In Red Alert 2, both sides got conventional hovercraft as transports, and in the Yuri's Revenge expansion the Allies also gained robotic hovertanks that could fly over water, but if their control station was destroyed or lost power, they fell into the drink.
+- Red Alert 2 did not feature armed hovercraft but the Allies did develop robotic hovertanks in the Yuri's Revenge.
+Robot Tanks, as they were called, act like remote-controlled Hover MLR Ses: they could fly over water, but if their control station was destroyed or lost power, they would fall into the drink.

 - Emperor: Battle for Dune: In another of Westwood's games, House Ordos got kickass hovering tanks with laser cannons and force fields, making them fast, hard-hitting, and surprisingly tough (unless a laser-armed enemy hit their force field).